 Human Rights Council, 7th Session (Item 3)

-Finally, we would reiterate that the mandate of the Independent Expert on Minority Issues is vitally important to some of the most marginalized communities around the world and we thank her for her excellent work.
+Finally, we reiterate the critical importance of the mandate of the Independent Expert on Minority Issues for promoting the rights of some of the most vulnerable communities worldwide and we urge the Human Rights Council to renew and strengthen the mandate.

 Thank you Mr. President.